socialmedia-class/socialmedia-class.github.io/index.md

 <br>Upcoming Offerings ![new](assets/img/new_1.gif)
 : &nbsp;&nbsp;&nbsp;&nbsp; **[Fall 2016, CSE 5539](https://cse.osu.edu/department/courses/course-schedule) The Ohio State University** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; Room CH0218 | Wednesday 2:20PM -- 4:10PM  <br>
 **<font color='red'>This regular course will be significantly more challenging than the summer version that is currently on this website!</font>** <br>  **Prerequisites** In order to succeed in this course, you should be comfortable with probability and statistics.
 You must know what the chain rule of probability is, and Bayes' rule.
-You also need to be proficient in programming in Python as most homework assignments will be in Python.
+You also need to be proficient in programming in Python as most projects will be in Python.
+You should understand basic computer science concepts (like recursion), basic data structures (trees, graphs), and basic algorithms (search, sorting, etc).

 <br>Previous Offerings
 : &nbsp;&nbsp;&nbsp;&nbsp; July 2015, University of Pennsylvania (where this course was first designed and taught)